 Before any call with a potential client, review your ideal customer profile.
 Think about the qualities they have, and which questions you can ask to vet them.
 Knowing what to look for in their answers will help you get more out of the process.

-Before the call, you can also spend some time learning from their website and social media accounts.
+Before the call, you can also spend some time learning from their website and social media accounts as well as any information you gathered through an intake form.
 Think about your clients from similar industries or with similar needs and how you solved similar problems for them.
-You can come prepared with specific case studies or testimonials that directly apply to them.
+You can come prepared with specific case studies or testimonials that directly apply to your potential client.

-2. It’s the quality, not really the quantity, of questions
+2. It’s the quality, not the quantity, of questions

 Focus on questions that let you better understand your potential client’s current and future needs, which includes things like their own discovery process.
 Again, your prep work comes into play here.
 If you’ve solved similar problems before, you’ll have good context to work with and the confidence to back up your claims.